 Can another person travel with my ticket?

-Deutsche Bahn tickets are personal, i.e. they are only valid in combination with your ID document.
-Unfortunately, you cannot transfer your ticket to another person
+Deutsche Bahn tickets are named and only valid in combination with an ID document.
+Unfortunately, you cannot transfer your ticket to another person.

 Take the train and discover lovely cities and regions in Germany and Europe.
 The most beautiful places are waiting for you, go and see them now!

 Berlin's history is legendary: learn all about the city that was once devided into east and west.